alagu2007/xG-valuation-model/README.md

 ├── transfer_value_scatter.png    # Screenshot visualizing the transfer fee vs. xG_diff market analysis
 └── README.md                     # Project documentation, methodology, and case study
 ```

+## Future Improvements

+* Advanced Defensive Context: While the model effectively leverages shot geometry (distance, angle), it currently lacks freeze-frame data.
+Integrating 360-degree tracking or event data that includes defender proximity and goalkeeper positioning would significantly refine the xG predictions.
+* Environment Resolution & XGBoost Integration: Due to local environment dependency conflicts, XGBoost was left out of the final algorithm benchmarking.
+Resolving these to properly test XGBoost alongside HistGradientBoostingClassifier and the top-performing LogisticRegression model could unlock further performance gains.
+* Expanded Transfer Market Analysis: Scaling the data pipeline to ingest multiple seasons or other Top 5 European leagues would expand the sample size.
+This would allow for more robust, cross-market efficiency comparisons beyond just the 14 Premier League forwards in the 2025 summer window.
+* Interactive Dashboard Deployment: Transitioning the Plotly visualizations from standalone script outputs into a deployed web application (e.g., using Streamlit).
+This would allow users to dynamically toggle between different players, seasons, and their corresponding interactive shot maps.